trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 ---

 The entire universe is a simulation inside the Oldest Light's cosmic mind.

 - It's implied that the Older Lights are aware of this, but that they keep this information to themselves.
 - Have The Between-esque cutaways where players can describe little slice-of-life moments going on in the universe far away from the player characters.
 Maybe it awards a Cohesion or something.
 Allows the players to do some creating in the infinity of space, without outright giving them control over the setting of the campaign.

+---

+The Size of a combatant indicates how many miniature black holes are used in its engine.
+So an "H4" engine has 4 black holes.

+- I imagine one of these engines needs at least 2 black holes to work, so this doesn't exactly line up with the current Size increments, given that most combatants are Size 1.
+Perhaps, the average Size of combatants should be bumped up to 2, while Size 1 is reserved for smaller shuttle-craft that use a more stable and conventional form of power.
+- Inspired by Void Explorers